 A game becomes official after 4 innings (3½ if the home team leads).

-If less than one inning is played, the game will be replayed.
+If less than one complete inning is played, a full makeup game will be played.

-If more than one inning is played, the game resumes from where it stopped.
+If more than one complete inning is played, the game resumes from where it stopped.

+Play picks up where it left off with same outs, players on base, and pitch count.

+If a player cannot make the rescheduled game, there place in the batting order is skipped during the continuation game.

+A player who is added to the make-up game is just added to the bottom of the batting order.

 17. Conduct and Safety

-Only approved coaches with required background checks may be on the field.
+Only approved coaches with required background checks may be on the field, in the batting cages, or in the dugout.
+This includes games and practices.

 Only registered players may participate.